nikitalita/gdsdecomp/README.md

 --exclude=<GLOB>                         Exclude files from original PCK matching the glob pattern (can be repeated) --embed=<EXE_TO_EMBED>                   The executable to embed the patched PCK into --key=<KEY>                              64-character hex string to decrypt/encrypt the PCK with

+Patch Translations Options:
+(Note: This can be used in combination with --pck-patch and its options) --pck=<GAME_PCK>                        The PCK file with the source translations (if used in combination with --pck-patch, this can be omitted)
+--output=<OUTPUT_DIR>                   The output directory to save the patched translations to (optional if used in combination with --pck-patch)
+--locales=<LOCALES>                     The locales to patch (comma-separated list, defaults to only newly-added locales)
 ```

 #### Notes on Include/Exclude globs: